Story and Photos by John Sundsmo.

 Afternoons, as we traveled through the gorges and the surrounding towering mountains, we contemplated both the natural beauty of the scenery and the urban and rural life on the river.
 Our cruise passed through all of the Three Gorges cut through Mount Wushan by the Yangtze River: Qutang Gorge; then Wu Gorge; finally Xiling Gorge (site of the Three Gorges Dam).

 Life on the Yangtze River: All along the ancient river modern cities are sprouting like mushrooms.
-High rise apartment and industrial buildings dominate the skyline.
-Modern highways and high speed trains traverse long mountain tunnels to connect cities.
+High-rise apartments and industrial buildings dominate the skyline.
+Modern highways and high-speed trains traverse long mountain tunnels to connect cities.
 Suspension bridges over the Yangtze River connect regions previously only accessible by boat.
-China is ancient, Yes, but emerging, No – it has emerged – one look at the modern new buildings, roads, bridges and rail lines is sufficient to inspire envy.
+China is ancient, Yes, but emerging, No – it has emerged – one look at the modern new buildings, roads, bridges, and rail lines is sufficient to inspire envy.

 Fuling-Wanzhou – White Crane Ridge: Our first shore excursion took us to an underwater museum.
 Dropping from the shore down a long tube escalator, we arrived in a submarine-like enclosure – unbeknownst to us at the time, it was 124 ft.
 (38 m) below the surface of the water.
 Flooding from the Three Gorges Dam, (the last stop on our cruise), submerged a major archeologic site – so the Chinese constructed an underwater viewing platform.
 Baiheliang (White Crane Ridge) was a limestone ridge in the river that recorded the dry season water level with stone carvings in the shape of fish.
 The ridge also contained calligraphy and poems attributed to hundreds of famous scholars dating back 1,200 years.
 Observations marked on the mile long ridge (1600 m) were used to establish weather patterns for predicting shipping routes and farming prospects.